Child Marriage

 • What are the consequences of child marriage?
 Marrying at a young age has adverse effects on the psychological development of children, especially girls.
 Most of the child spouses have a weak socio-economic origin and the marriage bond is a transaction between them for the families to manage and eliminate a ‘bread-eating’ member of the family through such measures as asking the man to pay for the girl and their minimum financial support is realized.
 Marrying at a young age has consequences such as the following: dropping out of school, shortening the childhood period, bearing the burden of marriage at a young age with minimal experience, getting involved in everyday tensions as a result of the lack of emotional maturity and lack of interaction skills, remaining under the involvement of others, lack of experience for the responsibility of motherhood, the possibility of experiencing sexual violence, early pregnancy, death during childbirth due to lack of biological development, despair and hopelessness due to the dominance of others over life affairs, the regret of the parties after gaining a better understanding of each other and the social world, becoming a widow at an early age, and many others.

-• What are the solutions to prevent child marriage?
+• What are the solutions to prevent child marriage in Iran?
 Changing the legal age of marriage to 18 years, amending the laws of temporary marriage, cultural and educational measures and enlightenment, mandatory and accurate registration of marriages, serious accountability of the government and coordination of related organizations to deal with child marriage, compulsory and free education especially in deprived areas, increasing awareness of the consequences and harms of child marriage through mass media and communication technologies, judicial and legal support from the judiciary to outlaw child marriage and determine heavy punishments for its practitioners, and finally using spiritual and religious figures as the most influential missionaries of social changes in this field.